Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 1. Create remote repository

 Now we are ready to start making new repositories!
-In GitLab, press the “+” button at the top right, select New repository/project (GitLab uses both terms somewhat interchangeably) and Create blank project.
+In GitLab, press the “+” button at the top left, select New project/repository (GitLab uses both terms somewhat interchangeably) and Create blank project.
 Give it a descriptive name and a short description, choose the visibility of the repository and check Initialize repository with a README.

 New repository creation on GitLab